millanp95/Action-Recognition/README.md

 # Action-Recognition
-Python implementation for extraction of Hand-Crafted features for action recognition in videos
+Python implementation for the extraction of Hand-Crafted features to perform action recognition in videos.
+The models are trained on the UCF-101 database and on a small database called PUJ created specifically for the project.
+This new database consist on 3 similar classes: Handshake, dropping an object and picking an object from the ground, also one of the objectives was giving the model the ability to tell if none of the actions were happening.
+This study was created to test the performance of Deep Learning architectures on small databases such as the ones we would get in a surveillance context.

 ## User Guide.